0x3bfc/hadoop-utils/README.md

 # hutils
-Apache Hadoop 2.6.0 Installation and configuration
+Python project to install and configur Apache Hadoop 2.6.0 on ubuntu cluster